tankwin08/waveformlidar/README.md

 ![alt text](https://github.com/tankwin08/waveformlidar/blob/master/man/figures/r_package_graphic_abstract1.png)

+Recently, one paper has come out to explain how to use this package efficently.
+You can find it here: https://doi.org/10.3390/rs11212552

 **Install waveformlidar**
 ---
 The stable version can be found in CRAN and you can use the following code to install: